 - Tweets tagged with Boycott Tanishq on 14th October. (~28K Tweets, ~16K accounts)

 - Tweets tagged Sack on 19th October (~32K Tweets, ~6K accounts).
 Note: I have chosen not to disclose the employee’s name, so related hashtags including the name have been redacted from the subsequent analysis.
 Incidentally, the tweet that first named this employee used the ‘bycott’ variant of the hashtag.

 First, let’s look at the associated hashtags to get a sense of what the conversations could have been about:

 Some quick observations:

--Another type of ‘jihaad’ (advertising) seems to have come to the fore
+-Another type of ‘jihad’ (advertising) seems to have come to the fore

--Not surprisingly, ‘love jihaad’ features prominently.
-It wasn’t the only islamophobic trope that was there though.
+-Not surprisingly, ‘love jihad’ features prominently.
+It wasn’t the only Islamophobic trope that was there though.
 Some overlap with another hashtag about terrorism in madrasa’s also occurred.

 Some points to note:

 -12th October tapers off starting 7 PM UTC (1230 AM IST on 13th).
-It could just be a function of the time and not a function of the interest.
+It could just be a function of time and not a function of interest.

 -On 14th, the results start coming in from 12 AM UTC (530 AM IST) and continue on an upward trend till around 11 AM UTC (430 PM IST).